 It’s the most wonderful time of the year.
-Or, for you is it a runaway celebration train of obligations and a mile-long to-do list?
+Or, for you, is it a runaway celebration train of obligations and a mile-long to-do list?
 You can change that by protecting your personal boundaries.

 Below is your go-to checklist, adapted from my latest book, The Book of No: 365 Ways to Say It and Mean It—and Stop People-Pleasing Forever.
 It’s designed to help you better decide what you want to do — and avoid going overboard on things you don’t want to do.
 It also steers you toward shoring up your boundaries.

 Before the main crush of the holidays, take a moment to identify the parties or smaller gatherings that are important to you — with others attending who nourish or revitalize you.
 It’s okay to plan in this way.
 It’s not selfish; you’re simply getting comfortable with putting your priorities forward.

 Fear of Missing Out, or “FOMO,” is a real phenomenon.
 Because traditions and special memories are forged during the holidays, we’re goaded into taking on more activities or attending more things for the fear of not seizing an opportunity.
 You might fret that by taking a night for yourself instead of going to an awkward office holiday party, you’ll miss the fun or regret not taking possible networking opportunities.
 Perhaps you’ll be concerned that if you miss a Christmas or Hanukkah party, the hosts won’t attend your New Year’s party.

-Ask yourself what’s more bearable: Feeling miserable at an event that you didn’t want to attend in the first place, or the maybe chance of missing something?
+Also, ask yourself what’s more bearable: Feeling miserable at an event that you didn’t want to attend in the first place, or the maybe chance of missing something?

-- Don’t take on responsibilities you truly don’t have to.
-This may be a favor for a friend to run a last-minute errand, or whip up a complicated dish for an event.
+For example, this may be a favor for a friend to run a last-minute errand, or whip up a complicated dish for an event.
 They may feel like small tasks to easily tack on to your to-do list in the moment you’re being asked.
 But after a while, the pile-up has the potential to become overwhelming.

 Do you dread interacting with your great aunt at dinner, knowing she’ll prod you about your love life?
 Come November, do you groan thinking about the hours of traffic you will sit in to attend Christmas dinner?
 Do you know that your mother will delegate tasks that you hate doing?
 Do you cringe thinking about the inevitable politically charged discussion over the holiday roast?
-In many families, we come to expect the same things year after year that it’s hard imagine how anything might change.
+In many families, we come to expect the same things year after year.
+In short, we fall into a pattern; it’s hard imagine how anything might change.

-- Don’t lie — and don’t give lengthy explanations.
+5. Don’t lie — and don’t give lengthy explanations.